GfSE/SAF-Specification/viewpoints/System-Context-Definition-Viewpoint.md

 ## Concern
 * What is the System Boundary definition?
 * Which interface partners does the system have?
-* What are the different contexts the SOI is embedded and utilized in?
 * What are necessary enabling systems?
+* What are the different contexts the system is embedded and utilized in?
-* What are the External Entities the System interacts with in the respective context?
+* What are the external entities the system interacts with in the respective context?
 ## Presentation
 A BDD featuring the following elements
 * a Logical Element block representing SOI in the logical domain